Your financial commitments when renting business property can include:

 - business rates - estimate your rate bill

-Normally, the landlord will request references to confirm you are able to pay your rent and rates liability.
+Normally, the landlord will request references to confirm you are able to pay your rent and meet your rates liability.
 You may find it helpful to have a guarantor for your rent and other liabilities under the lease.

 All landlords of commercial buildings must provide prospective tenants with an Energy Performance Certificate (EPC).
 An EPC indicates how energy efficient a building and its services are and can act as a gauge of likely energy costs.
 See Energy Performance Certificates for business properties.

 Air conditioning and heating systems can have a significant effect on your overall energy bills.
 You can make substantial savings by keeping these well maintained and having them inspected often by a qualified engineer.
 See use heating and hot water systems efficiently.